-Smaller culverts that fall outside of the parameters noted above are not assessed based on the OSIM engineering methodology and are not included as part of this AM plan.
-So to be clear smaller cross culverts or entrance culverts are not included in this core asset section and more appropriately included as part of the core Roads section.
+Smaller culverts that fall outside of the parameters noted above are not assessed based the OSIM engineering methodology and are not included as part of this AM plan.
+So to be clear smaller cross culverts or entrance culverts are not included in this core asset section.